-I am approaching close to 20 years in the business of digital design.
-Almost two decades of interfacing with screens has provided me with a unique vantage point to observe the way communication is changing and I am invested in what these changes represent particularly around cultural transformation.
-I have never been solely a web designer.
-I am an artist, activist, and archivist as well as a tinkerer and a storyteller, among other things.
+I have spent 20 years working in digital design.
+Two decades of interfacing with screens has provided me with a unique vantage point to observe the way communication is changing and insight as to what these changes represent particularly around how the arts can use digital technology for cultural transformation.

-My clients and collaborators are my community and more importantly my friends and chosen kin.
-We have knit together a tight circle of creatives doing brilliant work.
-My aim, as a designer, is to weave together the best expression of who they are and what they do .
+My clients and collaborators are my community and more importantly friends and chosen kin.
+We have knit together a tight circle of creatives.
+My aim, as a designer, is to weave together the best expression of who they are and what they do.

 Have a look!